 New finder.com.au research shows that 40 per cent of Australians are still with the same bank that they signed up for as a child, which means they are most likely falling victim to the “lazy tax”.

-The research indicates that many Australians aren’t being proactive about seeking a competitive deal and could be missing out on big savings and rewards as a result.
+The research indicates that customer loyalty means that many Australians could be missing out on big savings and rewards as a result.

-Women tend to be more loyal to their bank with 42 per cent of women still with their childhood bank, compared to just 37 per cent of men.
+Women tend to be more loyal to their bank with 42 per cent still with their childhood bank, compared to just 37 per cent of men.